aroberge/reeborg-world-creation/following-a-path.md

 # Following a path

 In this section, I consider a very simple example which requires the student to have Reeborg following a predefined path to reach its home.
-The end goal is to come up with code \(in the Pre and Post editors\) which can verify that the correct solution has been found.
+The end goal is to come up with code \(in the **Pre** and **Post** editors\) which can verify that the correct solution has been found.
 I am using this simple example to explore some of the issues one needs to consider when designing a custom goal based on the perceived capabilities of the students.

 ![](/assets/easy_path.png)

-No obstacle exists in this world, so, a-priori, Reeborg could take any path and achieve the goal.
+No obstacle exists in this world, so, _a priori_, Reeborg could take any path and achieve the goal.
 However, we want Reeborg to not walk on the grass and take the minimum amount of instructions possible; here's a simple solution in Python:

 ```py
 World("worlds/examples/easy_path.json") # I will no longer include this line below